Welcome to Clemson!

 Q: How much does it cost to be in a sorority?

-A: Depending on when you register for recruitment dictates how much your recruitment registration fee will cost (between $220 and $275).
+A: The recruitment registration fee is $220.
 Then, if you chose to accept a bid to a sorority, your first semester dues as a new member will range between $400 and $800 depending on the chapter.
 Once you are an initiated member, the price of dues decrease for your remaining semesters.
 Each chapter will provide the PNMs with a detailed financial card during Round 3.
 Currently, Average New Member Dues are $752.46 and Average Returning Member Dues are $469.46.

 Q: What should I expect to receive after registering for recruitment?